 Mandatory Statewide Paid and Unpaid Leave: PFMA opposes government-mandated statewide paid and unpaid leave ordinances.

 Property Tax Elimination/Tax Shift: PFMA opposes the elimination of property taxes, which would require a dramatic increase in the personal income tax and sales tax.

 Menu Labeling Requirements: PFMA opposes state legislation that would require additional product/menu labeling by retailers and manufacturers in the Commonwealth.
 PFMA believes this is a federal issue and should be handled as such.

 Bottle Deposit Bill Legislation: PFMA opposes legislation that would add fees to beverage containers for redemption by retailers and consumers at redemption centers.

 Plastic Containers, Bags and Packaging Bans: PFMA opposes banning plastic bags, containers and packaging.
-We support increased recycling programs, consumer education and substantiality programs to help address this issue.
+We support increased recycling programs, consumer education and sustainability programs to help address this issue.

 Predictive Scheduling: PFMA opposes government-mandated scheduling legislation, which would interfere and disrupt the employee/employer relationship.
 Also, such legislation would prohibit flexibility in an employee’s schedule at their own request.

 Repeal of Net Operating Loss Carrybacks: PFMA opposes the retroactive repeal of the net operating loss relief included in the CARES Act.